Skip to main content

 About Hayop

 Hayop in Singapore is a practical option to consider when you want a meal with a clear recognition signal and direct planning details.
-The verified information is limited but useful: Hayop holds a 2026 MICHELIN Plate, follows a smart casual dress code, serves Tuesday through Saturday for both lunch and dinner.
+Hayop holds a 2026 MICHELIN Plate, follows a smart casual dress code, serves Tuesday through Saturday for both lunch and dinner.

-Because detailed menu, chef, pricing, seating, service-format information is not verified here, plan conservatively.
+If details such as the menu, chef, pricing, seating, or service format matter to your plans, plan conservatively.
 Choose Hayop if the Singapore location, the listed hours, the MICHELIN Plate recognition fit the occasion; check the venue's official channels before booking if you need current menu, allergy, dietary, price, or reservation details.
 For diners comparing across Singapore, Cloudstreet, Luke's (Gemmill Lane), Le Bon Funk, Shin Gi Tai, Station by Kotuwa are useful reference points.

 Use Hayop when convenience and recognition matter more than menu certainty